Lee-W/main-blog/content/pages/short-intro.md

 * 🔒 Locker
 * 📺 Anime Lover

 I enjoy automating tedious tasks and creating high-quality code.
-Enjoy participating in open-source communities and contributing to open-source projects such as [commitizen-tools](https://github.com/commitizen-tools) is something I love.
+I also love participating in open-source communities and contributing to open-source projects such as [commitizen-tools](https://github.com/commitizen-tools).
 Traveling is also a passion of mine, and I often use PyCon as an opportunity to explore new places.
 I have attended PyCon conferences in Taiwan 🇹🇼, the United States 🇺🇸, Japan 🇯🇵, Canada 🇨🇦, Remote Python Pizza 🍕, and Euro Python (remotely) 🇪🇺.

 I share my technical notes, book digests, and occasional thoughts here.
 If you're interested in topics such as cooking, anime, and travel, I chat about those things on [Those things no one cares about](https://travlog.wei-lee.me/).